 Any effective anti-virus program does a good job protecting from viruses, worms, Trojans and basic malware, but they often lack detection of seriously dangerous malware that is able to hide itself from Windows and therefore avoid detection.
-While there are no free and effective real-time (scanning all items while they try to enter your computer; not just on-demand scanning) anti-malware programs, you should still run an anti-malware scan at least once a month.
-And you can do this for free!

 If using terms "antivirus" and "antimalware" confuses you, read this article about how viruses differ from other malware.

 Often abbreviated to "MBAM", free edition of Malwarebytes' Anti-Malware has a very good detection and removal rate.
 It does have a paid version that includes real-time scanning, scheduling and some other enhancements, but let's keep our protection free, shall we?

 With frequent updates to detection library and the program itself, Malwarebytes' Anti-Malware is a must-have among malware scanners.
 It works perfectly both in Safe Mode and while Windows is running normally.

 TDSSKiller is a free tool that cleans most known rootkits.
 It supports all Windows versions from XP to 8.1, and it should be used before anti-virus and anti-malware scans.
 The program runs both in Windows normal and Safe Mode.

 The utility is frequently updated, so downloading it right before using is required for best detection and removal rate.

 If all anti-virus and anti-malware scans fail, ComboFix will probably catch and remove the nasty malware.

 Sadly, ComboFix does not work in Windows 8 and 8.1.
 See TDSSKiller and RKill instead.